dhrubo55/personal-blog/content/posts/day-47-threadmxbean-to-get-information-about-thread-s-status-deadlock-monitoring-and-cpu-time-that-the-thread-got-etc.md

       }

  Here getting total thread count running in jvm, current thread cpu time (if JVM supports it) it returns in nano second so using `TimeUnit.MILISECONDS.convert()` to convert it to Miliseconds also current thread user time.
-After that dumping all the threads and getting the name and id of the threads
+After that dumping all the threads and getting the name and id of the threads.